eidp/platform-documentation/docs/cicd/philosophy.md

 # Philosophy

 The EIDP platform provides a set of best practices and guidelines for setting up CI/CD pipelines.
-The goal is to provide a consistent, reliable and secure way to deploy your applications.
+The goal is to provide a consistent, reliable, and secure way to deploy your applications.
 This guide provides the philosophy behind the EIDP CI/CD components and pipelines.
 Understanding this philosophy will help you to make the best use of them.
 Furthermore, it is important to understand that these are guidelines and best practices, and not hard rules.